calculated-health/neuron-docs/docs/configuration/measure.md

 # Measure

+Measure configuration used for running measure services such as the relevant **Measure Year** and the set of **Measure Keys** associated to the measures you want to run.

 | Name | Type | Default | Required | Description |
 | --- | --- | --- | --- | --- |
 | `measure_year` | `number` |  | Yes | The contextual measure year for your set of measures.
 Ex: `2022` |